Confluence State Park 1

 Getting There

+This is arguably the easiest of the three to get to.
 This state historic site sits just off of Illinois Route 3 — known in that area as Lewis and Clark Blvd. — in Hartford, Illinois (Google Maps link).
 The exit from Interstate 270 to Route 3 is just across the border from Missouri.
-The site is about 3 miles north of Interstate 270.
+The site can be found about 3 miles north of Interstate 270 right off of Lewis and Clark Blvd.

 Parking